 …a company whose shares are part of my investment fund goes into bankruptcy?

 If a company goes into bankruptcy, its shares are also affected and lose value.
 The company’s debt is recoverable and is paid out in a defined order.
 In this respect, it should be noted that shares are part of the company’s equity.
 This means that shareholders are only taken into account after all creditors and usually end up empty-handed in the event of bankruptcy.
 Above all, it’s important to know that investors in collective investment schemes are protected by various laws and regulations.
-Mandatory publications are also issued on every fund containing details of risks and costs, such as the key investor information documents (KIID), which are available from your fund provider.
+Mandatory publications are also issued on every fund containing details of risks and costs, such as the Key Information Document (PRIIP KID), which are available from your fund provider.
 Read these and any other information provided by your bank on investment funds very carefully.
 Your advisor will be pleased to provide you with further information on any questions you may have.